 For my stay in London’s West End I checked in to a gorgeous boutique hotel a short stroll away from Soho.
-The Academy Hotel is close enough to walk a few minutes to the hustle and bustle but far enough away to hide away in the quiet and mostly residential Gower Street.
+The Academy Hotel is close enough to walk everywhere but far enough away to bask in the quietness of Gower Street.

 I’m a sucker for a design hotel and The Academy did not disappoint.
-From plush emerald green sofas to intricate tiling, there has been no expense or detail spared in making this one of the hottest hotels on the block.
-After checking in to our room, we made our way around the hotel room by room discovering the hotel.
-There was a lush bar complete with emerald green interiors and palm tree wallpaper, a library stacked with old and new reads and a private courtyard that was the oasis we needed after long days exploring London on foot.
+From plush emerald green sofas to intricate tiling, there has been no expense or detail spared.
+After checking in to our room, we made our way around the hotel room by room to discover the hotel.
+My favourite room was a lush bar complete with emerald green interiors and palm tree wallpaper.
+There was also a library stacked with old books and a private courtyard oasis.

 Afternoon Tea at the Academy

 If you don’t plan to stay at The Academy during your time in the West End, I would highly recommend dropping in for Afternoon Tea in the outside terrace.
 The afternoon tea at The Academy is quintessentially British with an Asian flair, given the owner of the hotel is from Malaysia (as is the entire YTL brand, some of my favourite hotels in the collection include Monkey Island Estate, Pangkor Laut and Gaya Island Resort).
 The Asian-inspired menu includes delicious egg tarts and a wide selection of Chinese teas.